MarcooLopez/Genomic-Selection/multi_environment.md

 <img src="https://github.com/MarcooLopez/Genomic-Selection-Demo/blob/master/CV1_2_scheme.png" width="450">

-This procedure of TRN-TST can be repeated many times to allow for estimation of standard errors (SE).

-## Cross Validation 1 (CV1)
-### TRN and TST sets creation

-The prediction power will be assessed using the TRN-TST random partitions approach.
+In our case, we will use 70% of the data for training set and the remaining 30% for the testing set.
 For CV1, we will create a scheme in which 30% of the lines are missing in all environments.
 CV2 scheme is created by having 30% of the entries missing in one environment but present in all the rest of environments.

+This procedure of TRN-TST can be repeated many times to allow for estimation of standard errors (SE).

+### Cross Validation 1 (CV1)

+Code below will generate a matrix YNA containing "NA" values for the entries corresponding to the TST set mimicing the CV1 prediction problem.

 ```
 set.seed(123)